pret/pokecrystal/docs/bugs_and_glitches.md

 **Fix:** Move `HELD_DRAGON_BOOST` to the `DRAGON FANG` attributes and `0` to `DRAGON SCALE`.

-## Daisy's massages don't always increase happiness
+## Daisy's grooming doesn't always increase happiness

 This is a bug with `MassageOrHaircut` in [event/special.asm](/event/special.asm):